acm-nonsense/467-nonsense-impl1/README.md

 ## A Note about Client Side Javascript ##

 This is intended to be used on the server side using Node.
 While it's possible to utilize AlchemyAPI completely in the browser, it is not recommended.
 First, this would expose your API key to the world, and this key is a secret.
 Second, most browsers will block calls to a different domain for security reasons.
-It's possible to get around this will jsonp, but it's recommended that you proxy any requests to AlchemyAPI through your own server.
+It's possible to get around this with jsonp, but it's recommended that you proxy any requests to AlchemyAPI through your own server.